 - Cooperate with any investigating law enforcement agents.

-- Render “reasonable assistance” to the injured victims, including calling 911 or otherwise arranging for medical care.
+- Render “reasonable assistance” to the injured victims, including calling 911 or arranging medical care.

-If the injured parties are unable to receive information due to incapacitating injury, a non-injured driver must report the crash to the nearest police authority.
+If the injured parties cannot receive information due to incapacitating injury, a non-injured driver must report the crash to the nearest police authority.

 So, the driver who struck you will face criminal penalties if caught, including jail time, fines, and license suspension.
 But these criminal penalties do not compensate victims for their damages.

-To get financial compensation for medical bills, lost wages, and other damages, the victim must pursue a civil action.
+The victim must pursue a civil action to get financial compensation for medical bills, lost wages, and other damages.

 Compensation for Victims of Hit and Run Accidents